jasl/vibe_photos_v4/blueprints/m1/m1_development_plan.md

 > This blueprint is kept for historical context.
 The active pipeline now
 > follows the M2 label-layer design; use this document only for background.

+> Operational note: current code uses PostgreSQL + pgvector as the only primary
+> database.
+Any mentions of `data/index.db` or file-backed stores below are
+> historical examples; treat the filesystem `cache/` as rebuildable artifacts.

 Status: ready for implementation (implements reviewed guidance for the first milestone)

 ## 1. Background and Goals